Frequently Asked Questions

 Full-Time Telework

 Yes.
-All employees who are working remotely outside of the Commonwealth of Virginia (including non-student wage employees and adjunct faculty) must have an Out-of-State/International Remote Worker Request Form on file, submitted by their supervisor.
+All employees who are working remotely outside of the Commonwealth of Virginia (including non-student wage employees and adjunct faculty) must submit the Out-of-State/International Remote Worker Request Form.

 No. Full-time teleworkers may work at 100% FTE or less.